top of page

 Stevens Point Sculpture Park

-A collaboration of nearly 200 community members and local stakeholders that included: Boys and Girls Club of Portage County, Hmong Uplift-CAP Services, Polish Heritage Society, IGNITE, Central WI Community Foundation, Portage County Public Library, Stevens Point Parks Department, the University of Wisconsin-Stevens Point, Waupaca Foundry, CREATE Portage County, PABS, and the Central Rivers Farmshed.
-Impressions of Point transformed participants from viewer to artist and amplified the voices of underrepresented audiences.
+A collaboration of nearly 200 community members and local stakeholders, including the Boys and Girls Club of Portage County, Hmong Uplift-CAP Services, the Polish Heritage Society, IGNITE, the Central WI Community Foundation, Portage County Public Library, the Stevens Point Parks Department, the University of Wisconsin-Stevens Point, Waupaca Foundry, CREATE Portage County, PABS, and Central Rivers Farmshed, brought the Impressions of Point project to life.
+This initiative transformed participants from passive viewers into active artists, amplifying the voices of underrepresented communities.

 Downpour iron pour, 2017